straut12/sj4u-gh/_pages/ref/linux/linuxdistros.md

 I use Raspberry Pi OS on RPis0-3 and various OS's on the RPi4.
 I also have other PCs with elementary OS, Zorin, Linux Mint.
 Most of the information is applicable across Debian/Ubuntu systems.
 Here's some terms you'll see when researching.
 Debian is a Linux distro (distribution)

 Raspberry Pi OS is a Linux distro, derived from Debian .
 It follows the Debian version code names (Stretch, Buster, etc).
 It is developed by Raspberry Pi Foundation.
-Default desktop evironment is PIXEL (based on LXDE) and window manager is OpenBox.
+Default desktop environment is PIXEL (based on LXDE) and window manager is OpenBox.
 Used for my Raspberry Pi 0-4 (ARM) systems.

 Ubuntu is a Linux distro and based on Debian.
 However it has its own releases and code names (Bionic, Focal, etc).
 It is developed by Canonical.
 I use Ubuntu with default desktop environment GNOME and window manager Mutter.
 LTS means long-term support and usually the preferred version.
 ​